RunestoneInteractive/httlads/_sources/Statistics/cs2_exploring_data_using_google_sheets.rst

 ================================================

-Data science and data analytics can be used to analyze and understand data related to different fields, such as business, healthcare, targeted advertising, etc. In this case study, we will explore a data set related to business.
+Data science and data analytics can be used to analyze and understand data related to different fields, such as business, healthcare, targeted advertising, and many more.
+In this case study, we will explore a data set related to business.

 Thinking About Starting Your Business
 ---------------------------------------

-This case study utilizes the `Starting a Business <../_static/starting_a_business.csv>`_ data set obtained from the Doing Business-World Bank website.
+This case study utilizes the `Starting a Business <../_static/Starting_a_Business_2019.csv>`_ data set obtained from the Doing Business-World Bank website.
 The dataset contains indicators from over 190 countries that measure the relative ease of starting a business in those countries.
 The data set looks at two limited liability companies in various regions and countries around the world.

-Each country in the dataset measures things such as the minimum amount of capital investment an entrepreneur must have to start a business, and the number of procedures that must be completed to register the business, etc.
+Each country in the dataset measures things such as the minimum amount of capital investment an entrepreneur must have to start a business, and the number of procedures that must be completed to register the business, and more that we will look at throughout this case study.

 The ease of starting a business for each country is measured on a scale of 0-100.
 A score of zero represents the country with the lowest performance, and 100 represents the country with the highest performance.